🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.show()

-2.2 Determination of Mobility
+2.2 Determining the Mobility

-2.2.1 Relationship between Mobility and Hall Coefficient
+2.2.1 Relationship Between Mobility and the Hall Coefficient

 $$ \mu = \sigma R_H $$

-This is directly derived from $\sigma = ne\mu$ and $R_H = 1/(ne)$.
+This follows directly from $\sigma = ne\mu$ and $R_H = 1/(ne)$.

-Physical Meaning:
+Physical meaning:

-Code Example 2-2: Calculation of Mobility
+Code Example 2-2: Calculating Mobility

 import numpy as np